-Although it’s fun to dream of a grand estate, you’ll actually have to make your list of needs somewhat short.
-By focusing on the basics, you can keep your options open and buy a home that’s both good for your family now AND good for your family’s long-term needs as an investment property.
-Having more practical needs in mind can help you reap dividends in the returns on this investment property.
+Although it’s fun to dream of a grand estate, it’s a good idea to keep your list of needs somewhat short.
+By focusing on the basics, you can keep your options open and buy a home that’s both good for your family now and good for your family’s long-term needs as an investment property.

 2) Do a little homework.

 Again, looking beyond your family’s needs, you’ll want to find a house in a neighborhood that will interest other families and serve them well.
 Your research should include what you can find on Google and police reports as well as feedback from other military families in the area, whether you find that information by word of mouth or via social media groups.
 Everyone knows someone from somewhere!
 Use the incredible military community to network and find the fit that’s best for you.

 Here are a few things to look for as both you and potential renters may overlap in needs:

 Imagine if military orders come up for Norfolk, Virginia, you may wonder what to do with your house in San Diego, California.
 Never fear!
 Our free ebook, PCS Ahead: Should I Rent or Sell My Home, will help guide your decision whether to rent or sell.

 If you choose to rent your home, you’ll need to make a few arrangements.
 Before you move across the country, it’s good to have a point of contact for any repairs that might come up.
 Rather than you managing issues like a running toilet from thousands of miles away, a property manager nearby can be the helping hand you’ll most likely need.

 Ask your real estate agent for recommendations and check out MilitaryByOwner’s business listings for property managers in your area, as well as online reviews of property managers in your community.